Rachana-Paudel-zz/Cloud-Practitioner/Hardware and Software/README.md

 +       Application Software
     Example of application software include word processing programs, spreadsheet software, presentation software, multimedia design programs, and image editors.

+### Network
+It link computer together so they can share access to data communicate with one another.
+The internet is a global syste, of computer networks that uses TCP?IP to link devices worldwide.